xdididon/WiFicon/README.md

 The application was tested on Ubuntu and Kali Linux.
-Capture file contained:
+The capture file contained:

 * 80,000 clients
-* 24,000 APs with known location
+* 24,000 access points with location
 * 500,000 clients' probe requests

 ## Limitations